Aitraaz

 Aitraaz is a 2004 Indian Hindi-language romantic psychological thriller film directed by Abbas–Mustan and produced by Subhash Ghai.
 It stars Akshay Kumar, Priyanka Chopra and Kareena Kapoor.

 Aitraaz tells the story of a man accused of sexual harassment by his female superior, and was released on 12 November 2004 to positive reviews.
 Chopra received widespread critical acclaim for her performance.
-Loosely based on the 1994 film Disclosure, the film was an average grosser at the box office, doing a business of ₹26 crores at the box office against a budget of ₹11 crores, and has been noted for its bold subject of male sexual harassment.
+Loosely based on the 1994 film Disclosure, the film was moderately successful at the box office, doing a business of ₹26 crores at the box office against a budget of ₹11 crores, and has been noted for its bold subject of male sexual harassment.

 Aitraaz received several accolades, particularly for Chopra.
-At the 50th Filmfare Awards, Chopra was nominated for the Best Supporting Actress and Best Villain, winning the latter and thus becoming the second (and final) (Note: The award was discontinued in 2008.) actress to win the award.
+At the 50th Filmfare Awards, Kapoor was nominated for Best Actress and Chopra was nominated for the Best Supporting Actress and Best Villain, winning the latter and thus becoming the second (and final) (Note: The award was discontinued in 2008.) actress to win the award.
 Chopra also won the Bengal Film Journalists' Association Award for Best Actress and the Screen Award for Best Villain.
 The film received ten nominations at the 2005 IIFA Awards, winning three.

 Plot

 Raj Malhotra, an orphan, works as a product engineer for Voice Mobiles and lives in a rented house.
-Junior lawyer Priya Saxena mistakes him for his neighbor, Barrister Ram Chotrani for whom she applied for a job as an assistant due to their house numbers.
+Junior lawyer Priya Saxena mistakes him for his neighbor, Barrister Ram Chotrani, for whom she applied for a job as an assistant, due to their house numbers.
 Raj falls in love with Priya at first sight, and they eventually get married.

-Two years later, Priya is pregnant, and they move into their own bungalow, expecting Raj’s promotion to CEO.
-However, at the company’s anniversary, Ranjit Roy, the chairman, arrives with his much younger wife, Sonia, who appoints his friend Rakesh as the new CEO, while Raj joins the board of directors.
+Two years later, Priya is pregnant, and the couple move into their own bungalow, expecting Raj’s promotion to CEO of Voice Mobiles.
+However, at the company’s anniversary event, the chairman Ranjit Roy, arrives with his much younger wife, Sonia, and appoints his friend Rakesh as the new CEO, while Raj joins the board of directors.

 A flashback shows Raj’s past in Cape Town, South Africa, where he worked for MTN Mobile Company.
 There he met Sonia, who worked as a model, and they began a relationship.
 However, Raj’s insecurity about her modeling career caused tensions.
 When Sonia became pregnant, she refused Raj’s offer to marry and decided to abort the child to focus on her ambitions for wealth and power.
 This led to their breakup.

-In the present, Rakesh informs Raj about a defect in their new mobile handset, causing calls to connect to the intened recipient and another random person in the contact list.
-Raj visits Sonia for authorization to stop production for which Sonia calls him to her house.
-Sonia makes inappropriate advances, which Raj continuously rejects and escapes.
+In the present, Rakesh informs Raj about a defect in their new mobile handset, causing calls to connect to the intended recipient and another random person in the contact list.
+Raj visits Sonia for authorization to stop production, for which Sonia calls him to her house.
+Sonia makes inappropriate advances towards him, which Raj continuously rejects and escapes.